Extended usage¶

 assert retort.dump(book) == {"title": "Fahrenheit 451", "sub_title": None}

-Unknown fields processing#
+Unknown fields processing¶

 Unknown fields are the keys of mapping that do not map to any known field.

 By default, all extra data that is absent in the target structure are ignored.
-You can change this behavior via name_mapping.extra_in and name_mapping.extra_out parameters.

 Field renaming does not affect on unknown fields, collected unknown fields will have original names.

-On loading#
+On loading¶

 Parameter name_mapping.extra_in controls policy how extra data is saved.

-Default behaviour.
+Default behavior.
 All extra data is ignored.

 from dataclasses import dataclass